oracle-livelabs/developer/json-duality-adb-free/sql-json/sql-json.md

 ## Task 1: Find documents matching a filter (aka predicate)

-1. To find race info by raceId, you can use JSON functions, such as json\_value and json\_exists in predicates when querying duality views.
+1. In this step, we will use JSON functions to find race information from the `race_dv` duality view.
+We'll use the `json_value` function to extract and filter data based on a specific raceId.

-    Another alternative is the use of simplified dot notation in predicates, but this will be explored later in the lab.
-The json\_exists function is more powerful than json\_value in terms of the conditions it can express and is used by the REST interface to translate query by examples.
+    Another option is to use simplified dot notation in predicates, which we'll cover later on in the lab.
+The `json_exists` function is more versatile than the `json_value` function for expressing conditions and is used by the REST interface for query translation by examples.
 Clear the worksheet, copy the SQL below and click **Run Script**.

     ```
     <copy>